whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Holding Yourself and Others to High Standards.md

-## Chapter 16: The Deepest Revolution, Pt 2: Build Healthy Subcultures by Holding Yourself and Others to High Standards
+## Chapter 16: The Deepest Revolution, Part 2: Build Healthy Subcultures by Holding Yourself and Others to High Standards

 ### When People are discouraged from developing high standards and are rewarded for low standards, the outcome is dismal